For privacy, legal, and AI product teams

 Right to Data Portability

-Individuals can receive their data in a structured, machine-readable format and transfer it to another controller.
+Where processing is based on Article 6(1)(a) consent or 6(1)(b) contract and carried out by automated means, individuals can receive their data in a structured, machine-readable format and transmit it to another controller.

 Right to Object